MesfinD/hpc-bash/_episodes/01-bash.md

 > you should see and use something different,
 > namely, the username associated with the user account on your computer.
 This
 > username will be the output from `whoami`.
 In
-> what follows, `nelle` should always be replaced by that username.
+> what follows, `mesfind` should always be replaced by that username.
 {: .callout}

 > ## Unknown commands